 Information sessions for prospective applicants to both the MSOT and OTD programs are offered throughout the academic year.
 The session includes a presentation about the program, information about the admission process, and a question and answer period.
 Please see dates and times listed below.
 Questions regarding transcripts and prerequisite course acceptance may be addressed prior to the session by emailing email@example.com.

 In an abundance of caution, the university is not currently offering in-person, on-campus information sessions about our Occupational Therapy program.
-The next virtual information sessions will be announced soon.
+The next virtual information sessions will be held on:

-Invitations to join the virtual session will be sent to all registrants via email approximately 10 minutes prior to the session.
+Invitations to join the virtual session will be sent to all registrants via email prior to the session.
 Information sessions will be accessible only to those individuals who register the day before the session.